Louis-CharlesBiron/canvasDotEffect/readme.md

     }
 )

-// Adding the object to the canvas as a definition CVS.add(dummyVideo, true)
+// Adding the object to the canvas.
+CVS.add(dummyVideo)
 ```

 #### Example use 4: